avblocks/avblocks-wiki-net/_sources/avblocks-for-net/transcoder-as-encoder/avc-h-264-encoder.md

 ## Code

 This code shows how you can encode raw uncompressed YUV frames into an H.264 stream.
 Two Transcoder objects are used, one to read the raw YUV frames from a file, and another to encode the raw frames to AVC / H.264 Annex B stream.
-The encoding is done via the Transcoder.Push (Transcoder::push) method.
+The encoding is done via the `Transcoder.Push` method.

 ### Initialize AVBlocks